Skip to main content

 • However, on the third day, the count will restart and allow 192.168.1.1 through three times over the next 2 days.

-Below are some examples of use cases for the Deduplicate Operator.
-Many other use cases are possible, as the operator is very versatile and can be used skillfully within Loops, Switch, etc.
+Below are some examples of use cases for the Deduplicate operator.
+Many other use cases are possible, as the operator is versatile and can be used skillfully within Loops, Switch, etc.

 Did this answer your question?